barismar/learn-go/README.md

 ## Guide to the contents of this repo

-* The **Codes** folder contain any main.go code that suitable with the subject that tagged with folder name
+* The **Codes** folder contain any main.go code that suitable with the subject that tagged on the folder name itself.
 * The **Resources** folder contain any list of the free resource to learn about Golang.

 ## Getting Started